mikelis135/rave-android/README.md

      <uses-permission android:name="android.permission.INTERNET" />

 > The steps below show how to use the Flutterwave Android SDK as a Drop-in UI (all the views for the payment process are handled by the SDK).
-If you would like to use your own custom UI instead, please see the continuation [here](CustomUiImplementation.md).

 ## Usage
 ### For using the default UI
 ###  1. Create a `RaveUiManager` instance
 Set the public key, encryption key and other required parameters.
-The `RaveUiManager` accepts a mandatory instance of  the calling `Activity` (or a `Fragment` that has a parent activity).
+The `RaveUiManager` accepts a mandatory instance of the calling `Fragment` and an instance of the parent `Activity`).

-        new RaveUiManager(activity).setAmount(amount)
+        new RaveUiManager(fragment).setAmount(amount)
                         .setCurrency(currency)
                         .setEmail(email)
                         .setfName(fName)